 The Governing Body

-Our Governing Body consists of a number of volunteers as well as the Headteacher and the Parish Priest.
+Our Governing Body consists of a number of volunteers as well as the Executive Headteacher, Head of School and Parish Priest.
 The Governors help to appoint staff, decide on policies for the School, deal with admissions and appeals as well as a multitude of other important functions.
-The Governors work closely with the Headteacher offering support and advice.
+The Governors work closely with the Executive Headteacher offering support and advice.